Obituary of Margaret Kennedy Porter

 More than anything, Peggy loved her Lord.
 Her faith sustained her throughout her life, and she readily shared His love and the salvation He offered with all she met.
 Her deepest desire until her very last day was that God be glorified by all she said and did.
 Her sense of humor was keen and insightful, and she was strong and independent until the very end.
 She was a friend to so many and was known to be an excellent listener and advisor.
 She was an active member at St. Andrews Presbyterian Church in Irmo.

 She is survived by her daughter, Kathi, her son-in-"love", Worth, and her three grandchildren, Kelsey, Nick and Charlotte.
 She loved each of them fiercely and was proud of who there were and all they did.
 Peggy leaves behind her two cousins and three nieces as well as her beloved cat "Gracie" and the countless friends who surrounded her with love and support until the very end.
 She gifted many who witnessed the grace and strength with which she faced her illness.

 The family will receive friends at St. Andrews Presbyterian Church in Irmo on May 11th at 11am.
 A memorial service will follow at noon.
-In lieu of flowers, Peggy wished that any gifts be given to the church's Memorial Fund.To send flowers to the family of Margaret Porter, please visit Tribute Store
+In lieu of flowers, Peggy wished that any gifts be given to the church's Memorial Fund.To send flowers to the family or plant a tree in memory of Margaret Porter, please visit Tribute Store

 Proud Members Of